How to get more from your LinkedIn Company Page

 • Company cover image: 1128 (w) x 191 (h) pixels

-You can now though add a short description (120 characters) which appears under your Organisation’s name.
+You can now add a short description (120 characters) which appears under your organisation’s name.
 Here it’s best to give a concise statement that describes your business, expertise, and industry focus.

-Also, don’t forget to fill in all the LinkedIn fields for information about your company – particularly your website.
+Remember to also fill in all the LinkedIn fields for information about your company – particularly your website.

 Once you’ve set up your page, make the most of publicising your presence on LinkedIn.
 Create a link to your LinkedIn Company Page on your website and in company email signatures to help increase followers.
 LinkedIn lets you create a button for this.